AIDevBody/secure-ai-agent-sfx/README.md

 ## Contributing & Support

 Contributions, feature requests, and bug reports are welcome through GitHub issues.
-If you find this project useful, please consider [sponsoring us](https://github.com/AIDevBody/secure-ai-agent-sfx) or making a donation to help support continued development and the addition of more language environments.
+If you find this project useful, please consider [sponsoring me](https://github.com/sponsors/aidevbody) or making a donation to help support continued development and the addition of more language environments.
 A portion of donations will fund development of Python and PowerShell versions and a future cross‑platform GUI.

 ## License

-This project is licensed under the MIT License.
-See [LICENSE](LICENSE) for details.
+This project is licensed under the **Attribution Assurance License (AAL)**.
+You are free to use and modify the code, but any redistribution or derivative work must clearly credit this project and display the attribution banner defined in the license【695430619762696†L82-L98】.
+See [LICENSE](LICENSE) for the full text.